Streets for People Streets for People

 About Streets for People

-The Tāmaki Makaurau Streets for People programme aims to make on and off-street changes, designed and delivered with communities, that result in more people choosing safe, low-carbon, active trips.
+The Tāmaki Makaurau Streets for People programme aims to make on and off-street changes to get more people to choose low-carbon trips.

-The project will use on and off-street interventions, designed and delivered with the local communities.
-On-street interventions may include testing new street layout changes, wayfinding signage, traffic calming or safer intersections.
-Whereas these on-street interventions focus on the physical environment, off-street interventions will work to increase confidence and capacity within the community, for example, locally-led group rides, bike skills training, or other community events.
+On-street interventions may include street layout changes, wayfinding signage, traffic-calming measures and safer intersections.
+While on-street interventions focus on the physical environment, off-street interventions aim to increase confidence and capacity within the community, for example, locally led group rides, bike skills training and community events.

 Why adaptive urbanism?

-An Adaptive Urbanism approach means that we can make changes to our streets more quickly, collaboratively, and affordably to meet the growing needs of Auckland’s neighbourhoods.
+Adaptive urbanism means that we can make changes to our streets quickly, collaboratively, and affordably to meet the growing needs of Auckland’s neighbourhoods.

-An example of this approach is Project WAVE, an adaptive urbanism project undertaken from 2021-2023 by Auckland Transport as part of the earlier Innovating Streets for People Programme with Waka Kotahi New Zealand Transport Agency.
+An example of this approach is Project WAVE, an adaptive urbanism project undertaken by Auckland Transport from 2021 to 2023 as part of the earlier Innovating Streets for People Programme with Waka Kotahi New Zealand Transport Agency.

 This project included trialling a new street layout within the Viaduct that included a cycleway, a one-way system, and increased loading zones.
 The layout was adapted throughout the trial based on user feedback and monitoring.
 The success of the trial led to the construction of permanent infrastructure.